michiganhackers/security_2022/MHCTF/crypto/school-spirit/README.md

 ## Idea

 All of the letters will be shifted by 17 based off of 1817 when the University of Michigan was founded.
-Using a basic shift-cipher to last line of the chorus in Mr. Brightside.
+Using a basic shift-cipher to the last line of the chorus in Mr. Brightside.
 There will be a hint: "We may be an old university, but our school spirit will never die!"

 ## Solution